 Abstract.
-Recent U-Pb dating by laser ablation ICP-MS has demonstrated that reasonable precision $(3-10\%, 2\sigma)$ can be achieved for high-resolution dating of texturally distinct calcite phases.
-Absolute dating of dolomite, for which biostratigraphy and traditional dating techniques are very limited, remains challenging although it may resolve many fundamental questions related to the timing of mineral-rock formation by syngenetic, diagenesis, hydrothermal, and epigenetic processes.
+Recent U-Pb dating by laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) has demonstrated that reasonable precision $(3\%-10\%, 2\sigma)$ can be achieved for high-resolution dating of texturally distinct calcite phases.
+Absolute dating of dolomite, for which biostratigraphy and traditional dating techniques are very limited, remains challenging, although it may resolve many fundamental questions related to the timing of mineral-rock formation by syngenetic, diagenesis, hydrothermal, and epigenetic processes.
 In this study we explore the possibility of dating dolomitic rocks via recent LA-ICP-MS dating techniques developed for calcite.
-The insitu U-Pb dating was tested on a range of dolomitic rocks of various origins from the Cambrian to Pliocene age-all of which from well-constrained stratigraphic sections in Israel.
-We present imaging and chemical characterizations techniques that provide useful information on interpreting the resulted U-Pb ages and discuss the complexity of in-situ dolomite dating in terms of textural features that may affect the results.
-Textural examinations indicate zonation and mixing of different phases at the sub-millimetre scale (<1 μ m), and thus Tera-Wasserburg ages represent mixed dates of early diagenesis and some later epigenetic dolomitization event(s).
-We conclude that age mixing at the sub-millimetre scale is a major challenge in dolomite dating that needs to be further studied and note the importance of matrix-matched standards for reducing uncertainties of the dated material.
+The in situ U-Pb dating was tested on a range of dolomitic rocks of various origins from the Cambrian to Pliocene age - all of which are from wellconstrained stratigraphic sections in Israel.
+We present imaging and chemical characterization techniques that provide useful information on interpreting the resulting U-Pb ages and discuss the complexity of in situ dolomite dating in terms of textural features that may affect the results.
+Textural examinations indicate zonation and mixing of different phases at the sub-millimeter scale (< 1 μm), and thus Tera-Wasserburg ages represent mixed dates of early diagenesis and some later epigenetic dolomitization event(s).
+We conclude that age mixing at the sub-millimeter scale is a major challenge in dolomite dating that needs to be further studied and note the importance of matrix-matched standards for reducing uncertainties of the dated material.

-20 1 Introduction
+1 Introduction

-Recent developments of laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) has opened a new avenue for measuring absolute ages of carbonates, thus improving the understanding of many fundamental geological processes, such as fossilization (Li et al., 2014), tectonic faulting (Ring et al., 2016; Roberts and Walker., 2016; Nuriel et al., 2017; Parrish et al., 2018), duration of sedimentation, and diagenesis (Hodson et al., 2016; Godeau et al., 2018).
-Despite the low concentrations of U and radiogenic Pb in carbonates (<10 ppm and <2 ppm, respectively) and the considerable amounts of initial Pb (up to 100 ppm), a reliable age determination of calcite is obtained via isochron regression on a Tera-Wasserburg inverse concordia diagram (Tera and Wasserburg, 1972).
-By this method, the initial Pb composition and the age are determined by the upper and lower intercept of the regression isochron with the concordia curve.
-While LA-ICP-MS analyses on calcite evolved to be a conventional method of dating (Roberts et al., this issue), a thorough methodology for dating other carbonates, such as dolomite, is still needed (Guillong et al., this issue).
+Recent developments in laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) have opened a new avenue for measuring absolute ages of carbonates, thus improving the understanding of many fundamental geological processes, such as fossilization (Li et al., 2014), tectonic faulting (Ring and Gerdes, 2016; Roberts and Walker, 2016; Nuriel et al., 2017; Parrish et al., 2018), duration of sedimentation, and diagenesis (Hodson et al., 2016; Godeau et al., 2018).
+Despite the low concentrations of U and radiogenic Pb in carbonates (< 10 and < 2 ppm, respectively) as well as the considerable amounts of initial Pb (up to 100 ppm), a reliable age determination of calcite is obtained via isochron regression on a Tera-Wasserburg inverse concordia diagram (Tera and Wasserburg, 1972).
+With this method, the initial Pb composition and the age are determined by the upper and lower intercept of the regression isochron with the concordia curve.
+While LA-ICP-MS analyses of calcite evolved to be a conventional method of dating (Roberts et al., 2020), a thorough methodology for dating other carbonates, such as dolomite, is still needed (Guillong et al., 2020).